An analytic model for gravitational collapse of spherical matter under mixed pressure: Model of gravitational collapse of thick matter shell

 Since we impose a condition only at the junction, it is not guaranteed that a solution obtained in this way is consistent in the whole space-time region.
 We require a solution to be free from a shell crossing singularity \cite{Eardley:1978tr}.
 The absence of such a shell crossing singularity restricts the parameter region.
-In order to avoid a shell crushing singularity at the junction we impose a condition for $h(r)$ to increase monotonically.
+In order to avoid a shell crossing singularity at the junction we impose a condition for $h(r)$ to increase monotonically.
 If this is not satisfied, then the shell ansatz \eqref{matterProfile} breaks down in some space-time region.
+Note that this condition also satisfies the non-negative energy density condition \eqref{rhoPositive} in the current setup.
+Indeed in the shell ansatz \eqref{matterProfile}, the condition \eqref{rhoPositive} reduces to \be F'\left(\dfrac{t+h(r)}{\Delta}\right) \frac{h'(r)}\Delta \geq 0. \ee Since we chose the function $F$ to be a non-trivial upslope function and $\Delta$ positive, the condition \eqref{rhoPositive1} is satisfied if $h'(r)\geq0$.
 In addition we also impose a condition that the emergent infinite redshift surface monotonically increases.
 Note that for positive cosmological constant the smaller event horizon is the black hole one, whose radius is increasing, while the bigger one is the cosmological event horizon, whose radius is decreasing during the matter collapsing into a black hole \cite{Gibbons:1977mu}.
 The infinite redshift surface is given by an equation $u=-1$, where $u$ is given by \eqref{u}, since the outgoing radial null geodesic is determined from $dr/dt = (1+u)/(1-u)$ as shown above.
-Combining with \eqref{matterProfile} the emergent infinite redshift surface can be explicitly written as \be t=-h(r) +\Delta F^{-1}\(\frac{r^{d-3}}m(1-\frac\Lambda{(d-2)(d-1)}r^2 )\) \ee up to when the surface reach the final black hole horizon radius $r=r_H$, which is determined from $\frac{r_H^{d-3}}m(1-\frac\Lambda{(d-2)(d-1)}r_H^2 )=1$.
+Combining with \eqref{matterProfile} the emergent infinite redshift surface can be explicitly written as \be t=-h(r) +\Delta F^{-1}\(\frac{r^{d-3}}m(1-\frac{2\Lambda}{(d-2)(d-1)}r^2 )\) \ee up to when the surface reach the final black hole horizon radius $r=r_{BH}$, which is determined from $\frac{r_{BH}^{d-3}}m(1-\frac{2\Lambda}{(d-2)(d-1)}r_{BH}^2 )=1$.
 The absence of a shell crossing singularity requires the right hand side to increase monotonically with respect to $r$.